-The Food Waste Regulations offer a number of potential benefits to businesses.
-Studies have shown that many businesses do not have a clear understanding of the amount of waste generated on their premises, of the circumstances behind its generation or of the associated costs.
-Unless they have that knowledge, it is difficult for a business to put in place systems aimed at reducing the cost of waste management.
-Accordingly, the Food Waste Regulations provide an opportunity for obligated businesses to accrue financial savings.
+The Food Waste Regulations offer a number of potential benefits to businesses and other organisations.
+Studies have shown that many organisations do not have a clear understanding of the amount of waste generated on their premises, of the circumstances behind its generation or of the associated costs.
+Unless they have that knowledge, it is difficult to put in place systems aimed at reducing the cost of waste management.
+Accordingly, the Food Waste Regulations provide an opportunity for both the public and private sectors to accrue financial savings.

-Businesses already using a brown bin-based collection service for food waste have gathered a valuable insight into their waste management practices.
+For example, businesses already using a brown bin-based collection service for food waste have gathered a valuable insight into their waste management practices.
 This information has led to financial savings in many instances.
 For example:

-- Excessive quantities of food waste may arise due to overordering, unnecessary meal preparation or due to poor storage; - A detailed investigation of food purchasing practices may suggest improvements, such as from buying pre-prepared vegetables that are associated with less waste and lower preparation costs; - Better food portion control may cause savings without affecting relations with customers; - Refuse collection contracts are often based on the number of bin lifts carried out, regardless of the weight of waste in each bin.
+- Excessive quantities of food waste may arise due to overordering, unnecessary meal preparation or due to poor storage; - A detailed investigation of food purchasing practices may suggest improvements, such as buying pre-prepared vegetables that are associated with less waste and lower preparation costs; - Better food portion control may cause savings without affecting relations with customers; - A Refuse collection contracts are often based on the number of bin lifts carried out, regardless of the weight of waste in each bin.
 This may not be the most economical mode of collection, with a pay-by-weight approach offering appreciable cost savings; - Decreases in the amount of food waste sent for disposal may create financial savings by the avoidance of landfill levy charges.
-At present, the landfill levy is €30/tonne; but it will rise to €50/tonne in 2011 and then to €75/tonne in 2012.
-This will have a direct affect on a businesses' black bin-related waste charges; - Other financial savings can be accrued, such as less general waste causing a waste compactor to be used and emptied less often; - A business-wide awareness of the food waste issue may create additional benefits in relation to the reduction of other wastes and of energy usage.
+At present, the landfill levy is €30/tonne; but it will rise to €50/ tonne in 2011 and then to €75/tonne in 2012.
+This will have a direct affect on a businesses' black bin-related waste charges; - Other financial savings can be accrued, such as less general waste causing a waste compactor to be used and emptied less often